 Also, encourage your clients to take photos of their home after it’s all painted and fresh and share the work with their followers.
 Make sure that they tag your business page or profile.

-Search engines will take note, and you’ll benefit in local search results.
+Search engines will take note, and you’ll benefit from local search results.

 Now that you’re armed with these 9 lead generation tricks for your painting business, it’s time to put them into action.